KaiFelixBennett/hermes/README.md

 - a LiteLLM proxy config that makes Claude Code work against local `llama.cpp`
 - wrapper scripts that self-heal the Claude Code bridge when LiteLLM is down
 - model-specific tuning notes under `docs/models/`

+## Why This Setup Makes Sense

+At first glance, the architecture looks more complicated than just pointing everything straight at one local model.
+In practice, the split is what makes the system understandable and stable.

+### Why Hermes talks directly to `llama.cpp`

+Hermes itself already works well with a direct local provider.

+That gives you:

+- fewer moving parts for normal Hermes conversations
+- lower overhead for day-to-day local usage
+- simpler debugging when the base model path is the thing you want to test
+- a clean mental model: Hermes is your main agent, `llama.cpp` is its local brain

+### Why Claude Code does **not** go direct here

+Claude Code expects Anthropic-style behavior and is much pickier than Hermes about API compatibility.

+That is why the local Claude Code path uses LiteLLM in the middle:

+- LiteLLM acts as the compatibility layer
+- Claude Code gets the API shape it expects
+- `llama.cpp` can stay your local inference engine
+- the wrapper scripts can auto-heal the bridge when LiteLLM is not already running

+So the setup is intentionally hybrid:

+- Hermes -> direct `llama.cpp`
+- Claude Code -> LiteLLM -> `llama.cpp`

+That split is the part that makes the whole system practical instead of fragile.

 ## Who This Is For